 4. Closing Costs: Development Fees & Levies on Your Investment

-If you’ve ever heard “Pre-Construction Horror Stories”, they were likely referencing some outrageously inflated closing costs that were levied against the buyer on final closing.
-These are rare, but they do happen – however, they only happen to people who didn’t do their due diligence, bought with an untrustworthy builder, or worked with Realtors or Lawyers who don’t specialize in Pre-Construction condos.
+If you’ve ever heard “Pre-Construction condo Horror Stories,” they were likely referencing some outrageously inflated closing costs that were levied against the buyer on the final closing.

-When a new building goes up, the population density for the neighborhood increases.
-The city is going to determine the impact on the neighborhood, and charge the builder a per-unit price in order to fund the local infrastructure needed to support the new residents that the condo building is bringing in.
-This might mean new streets, new parks, new schools, future transit solutions, etc.
+Now, the development fees and levies get determined when a property is developed.
+When a building goes up, the population density for the neighbourhood increases.
+The city is going to determine the impact on the neighbourhood.
+As a result, they will charge the builder a per-unit price.
+This funds the local infrastructure needed to support the residents that the building is bringing in.
+For example, new streets, parks, schools, future transit solutions, etc.

-HST is included in the price when you purchase a new condo in Toronto.
-If you’re moving into the unit yourself, or one of your family members is, that’s all you need to know.
+HST is included in the purchase price of the condo.
+If you’re moving into the property yourself, or one of your family members is, that’s all you need to know.

-However, as an Investor, you need to be aware that on final closing, you’ll be charged HST again.
-Without going into too much detail here, you can get 100% of your HST rebated if you file for it within 1 year and provide the government with a one-year rental lease agreement proving that you rented the unit out.
-More on that in this video:
+However, as an Investor, you need to be aware that on the final closing, you’ll be charged HST again.
+Without going into too much detail here, you can get 100% of your HST rebate if you file for it within 1 year and provide the government with a one-year rental lease agreement proving that you rented the unit out in the rental market.
+More on that in this video.

 Assignments are your way out, or your way to cash out, of Pre-Construction units before the unit or building is actually complete.
-They’re called assignments because you’re simply assigning the Contract between you and the builder to a new buyer – since no real property exists yet.
+You call them assignments because you simply assign the Contract between you and the builder to a buyer – since no real property exists yet.

-Assignment flipping is somewhat prominent, but has slowed since the CRA decided that it may start applying income tax to the capital gains on an assignment sale if they determine that your intention was to flip the unit before closing.
-Regardless, your right to Assign is your way out of a Pre-Construction contract should life change or if you simply want to pull your profits and not close on the unit.
+Assignment flipping is somewhat prominent but has slowed since the CRA decided that it may start applying income tax to the capital gains on an assignment sale.
+That’s if they determine your intention was to flip the unit before closing.
+Regardless, your right to assign is your way out of a pre-construction contract should life change.
+It also applies if you simply want to pull your profits and not close on the unit.

-You’re better off having a Pre-Construction Realtor or Team who specializes in assignment sales sell your unit for you (hint: we’re one of them).
-You have a far better chance getting fair market value for your unit, and the commission paid will generally be minimal compared to the price difference you’ll get versus selling it yourself.
-Profit aside, assignments can be a bit messy contractually.
-If you wouldn’t want to risk selling your home or condo yourself, you definitely don’t want anything to do with an assignment sale – many Realtors won’t even take them on for that reason.
+The bottom line is, you’re better off having a pre-construction realtor or team who specializes in assignment sales sell your unit for you (hint: we’re one of them).
+You have a far better chance of receiving fair value for your unit, and the commission paid will generally stand at minimal level compared to the price difference you’ll make versus selling it yourself.

 7. Fair Market Value

 The truth is – it depends on the unit, and it depends on the development.
-Some projects are priced at 5% under market value, some are priced at 10% above market value.
-Sometimes, a project priced 10% under market value has a specific unit or two that’s priced 10% over resale market value.
+Some projects have its price at 5% under market value, while some have 10% above it.
+Sometimes, a project priced 10% under market value has a specific unit or two priced 10% over its resale market value.